deanstein/CinderellaCityProject/README.md

 The simulation includes details like an accurate representation of the architectural character and signage of the shopping mall, as well as other immersive elements like music, historical photographs, interactive people, and recorded verbal memories.

+In addition, the simulation will include an "Alternate Future" interactive exhibit showing how the shopping center could have been adaptively reused in 1998, rather than almost completely demolished.

 ## Unity Project Structure

-The Cinderella City Simulation is a Unity project, and has a specific organizational structure to enable automation of some elements, or to minimize effort when manual (one-time setup) steps are required.
+The Cinderella City Simulation is a Unity project, requiring a specific folder structure to enable automation of some elements, or to minimize effort when manual (one-time setup) steps are required.

 ### FormIt Model + FBX Assets

-The Cinderella City Mall model is built in FormIt, and exported in pieces as FBX files.
+The Cinderella City Mall model is built in Autodesk FormIt, and exported in pieces as FBX files.

-There will be three versions of Cinderella City Mall in FormIt:
+Eventually, this project will feature three versions of Cinderella City Mall, built in FormIt and experienced in Unity:
 - 1960s/1970s
 - 1980s/1990s
 - Alternate Future

-Each version gets FBX files exported to the Assets folder in Unity, with a subfolder indicating the time period or era: **Assets/FBX/60s70s/**
+Each version requires FBX files exported to the Assets folder in Unity, with a subfolder indicating the time period or era: **Assets/FBX/60s70s/**

 Each FBX file needs to be stored in a folder with a matching name, which allows the AssetImportPipeline to manage textures and materials separately for each file.
 A few examples:
 - Assets/FBX/60s70s/mall-doors-windows-interior/mall-doors-windows-interior.fbx